Should I Apply Early to Medical School?

 When should I take the MCAT to apply to medical school?

 Many students wonder when is the latest they can take the MCAT and apply.
 We highly suggest prepping for the MCAT before you apply.
 Blueprint Prep offers MCAT online course prep and we have one-on-one MCAT tutors that work directly with you and your schedule.
 Blueprint also offers MCAT Live Online Course prep if you are looking for the accountability of an online class to your online prep.
-This year, AMCAS is releasing MCAT scores two weeks after the test date for exams taken June-August 1; the normal turnaround time is four weeks.
-What this means is that if you get a test date during this time frame, you should be fine.
-The best time to take your exam would is by August 1.
-The schools will have your scores by mid-August and they can proceed to make decisions regarding your application.
-However, in non-COVID times, I would never suggest anyone take the MCAT this late.
+AAMC releases MCAT scores with a normal turnaround time of four weeks.
+With that turnaround in scores, you’ll want to make sure you have taken the MCAT early enough to have your scores ready for when you want to submit your application.

 To summarize, applying the first day the application is open is not necessary; however, applying at the end of the cycle is strongly not recommended either.
 July is a safe month to apply.
 The best advice I can give you is to have a complete and well-written application and don’t worry about applying on opening day if you still have work to do to make it perfect.